sibvisions/reactUI.example/src/readme-files/custom-screen/README.md

 Use custom-screens if you want to add screens to your web application, which are react only and don't need to work with the java applications server.

 ## Implementation
-1. Add an array "customScreens" (type CustomScreenType, the same array as replace-screens)
+1. Add an array for your custom-screens (type CustomScreenType[], the same array as replace-screens).

 ```typescript
 const customScreens: CustomScreenType[] = [